luka-bacic/wordpress-workflow/README.md

 If you would like to include an image in you SCSS, you do it like this
 ```
-.hero {
+.bg-image {
-  background: url('../images/lizard.jpg');
+  background: url('../images/komodo.jpg');
 }
 ```
 Explanation: even though you are writing SCSS from `prototype/_sass/`, the compiled CSS will be located at `dist/css/`.
-Since both the images and css are in `dist/`, you just go 1 directory up, and then into `images`.
+Since both the images and css are in `dist/`, you just go 1 directory up, and then into `images/`.